-Cave-In-Rock Ferry closing for the night
+Cave-In-Rock ferry closing for the night

 However, the drift is difficult for pilots to spot at night.

-As a safety measure, the ferry plans to halt service at 4:30 p.m., today.
+As a safety measure, the ferry plans to halt service at 5 p.m., today.
+T

-The Cave-In-Rock Ferry is expected to reopen on the regularly schedule at 6 a.m., on Sunday morning.
+he Cave-In-Rock Ferry is expected to reopen on the regular schedule at 6 a.m., on Monday morning.

-Ferry operator Lonnie Lewis will be carefully monitoring river conditions to determine if it is safer for the ferry to operate at night.
+Ferry operator Lonnie Lewis will continue to carefully monitor river conditions on a day to day basis to determine if it is safe for the ferry to operate at night.

 The ferry will provide timely updates on river conditions over the next few days.